 A: Yes.
 All students are encouraged to participate in an internship if possible.
-Legal Studies students are required to successfully complete an internship prior to graduation.
 Students earn college credit for working in a supervised setting.
 Internships may be taken for one to twelve credit hours.
 Internships may also be taken during the Spring, Summer or Fall sessions.
 Prior approval is required.

-A: At the present time, neither program offers the full degree online.
-Selected courses are currently offered online each semester.
-However, the Justice Studies Department will begin offering a Criminal Justice degree completion program online in the fall of 2012.
+A: Selected courses are currently offered online each semester.
 Please contact the Department for more information.

 A: Yes.
-The Justice Studies Department annually awards numerous scholarships to students who pursue Criminal Justice of Legal Studies degrees.
+The Justice Studies Department annually awards numerous scholarships to students who pursue Criminal Justice or Legal Studies degrees.
 These scholarships are made possible by two funds:

-Please direct scholarship inquiries to the Justice Studies Department Chair, Dr. Lisette Leesch, email@example.com
+Please direct scholarship inquiries to the Justice Studies Department Chair, Dr. Jamie Wada, email@example.com

 Copyright © Chadron State College.
 All Rights Reserved.

 Member, Nebraska State College System • CSC is an equal opportunity employer • Accreditation Information • Website Feedback

 1000 Main Street, Chadron, NE 69337 • 1-800-CHADRON